jcrawf3494/ai201-project1-unofficial-guide-starter-v2026/criteria.md

 contains the answer.

 **Why this target:**
  This gives the ai a keyword to look for which helps add some determinism in the response and prevents the ai from hallucinating and answer.
+And setting a testing boundary is what is important.
+So 4/5 but you could also change it to a more stict like 5/5 for where accuracy is more important.
+Like in a medical situation where doctors are looking up information about a disease.

 ---